California Red-Legged Frog

 The threats facing the frog are numerous, and correspond to a global decline in amphibian species.
 Urban encroachment on existing habitats, the construction of reservoirs and water diversions that destroy feeding and breeding habitats; pesticide runoff and drift disrupting the species’ endocrine systems; livestock grazing; and the introduction of invasive, colonial species that compete—and sometimes eat—the California Red-Legged Frog.

 In the GGNP, some of the best habitats remaining for the California Red-Legged Frog are at Mori Point in San Mateo County, where the species is eking out an existence along with another listed species, the San Francisco Garter Snake.
-When the winter rains arrive, you can hike there at dusk and listen for the Frog’s unique call, as its tenuous cycle of life continues on.
+Sharp Park Golf Course, however, is adjacent to Mori Point and repeatedly harms both the California Red-Legged Frog and the San Francisco Garter Snake.

 Conservation Action Item